 After moving to the factory Vauxhall outfit alongside Yvan Muller, Plato secured his first title in 2001 before leaving the series for two years.

-The team started slowly but came into its own as the new package began to come together.
-Plato achieved a podium hat-trick at Oulton Park, and a double rostrum at Croft before taking to the top step to cap his 500th BTCC appearance in race one at Knockhill.
-He was one of eight drivers in contention to win the overall Drivers’ title heading into the final weekend of the season but fell short, finishing seventh.
+The team started slowly but came into its own as the new package began to gel.
+Plato achieved a podium hat-trick at Oulton Park and a rostrum double at Croft.
+He was one of eight drivers in contention to win the overall Drivers’ title heading into the final weekend of the season but ultimately fell short, finishing seventh.

-Plato continued with Adrian Flux Subaru Racing in the Levorg for 2017, and endured a tumultuous campaign, though he did score a victory and his 50th pole position at Knockhill.
+Plato continued with Adrian Flux Subaru Racing in the Levorg for 2017 and endured a tumultuous campaign, though he did score a victory and his 50th BTCC pole position at Knockhill.
 He returned with the outfit in 2018 but once again struggled to make an impact.